-When going in for a tan, you might a choice of a few different kinds of tanning beds.
+When you’re headed to the salon for a tan, you’ll likely find a variety of tanning options.
 There may be beds with bronzing bulbs or beds with hybrid UV/red light therapy bulbs.
 But the most common ones are standing beds and lay-down beds.

-If you are an indoor tanning rookie, you might be a little confused about stand-up tanning bed vs lay-down tanning beds.
+If you are an indoor tanning rookie, you might be confused about stand up tanning bed vs lay down tanning bed.

 Ultimately, it boils down to personal preference.
-Your results won’t vary dramatically due to the relative similarities between these beds, but there are also a few key differences to keep in mind.
+Your results won’t vary much regardless of whether you choose a stand up booth or lay down bed, But there are also a few key differences to keep in mind.

-We’ve put together this guide.
-This guide will make it easier to choose between stand up booth-style tanning and lay-down tanning beds.
+We’ve put together this guide to explain the difference between stand up tanning booths and lay-down tanning beds.

-Even though they perform relatively similarly to each other, stand tanning beds and lay-down tanning beds have a few key differences that you may want to consider.
+Even though they perform similarly, stand-up tanning beds and lay-down tanning beds have a few key differences.

-Lay down tanning beds are one of the oldest tanning products on the market.
-As the name suggests, you will lay down on the bed for a short duration of time, and the bulbs in the device will start omitting UV rays.
+Lay down tanning beds are one of the oldest tanning products on the market (except for the sun!).
+As the name suggests, you will lay down on the bed for a short duration of time, and the bulbs in the device will blast your skin with UV rays.

-Being the older type of tanning bed, they have evolved a lot, and developers have added many features like facial tanning or shoulders tanning.
+Being the older type of tanning bed, they have evolved a lot, and developers have added many features like facial tanning or shoulder tanning.

 Stand-up tanning beds, on the other hand, are essentially vertical tanning booths.
 Instead of standing up and getting sprayed, fluorescent lamps turn on, and UV light is omitted, initiating melanin activation in the skin.

-Tanning sessions are typically shorter than lay-down beds.
+Stand up booths usually tan you in less time than lay-down beds.
 This is because the bulbs are usually more intense.
-And it’s easier to get an even tan with a stand-up bed.
+And it’s easier to get an even tan with a stand-up bed as there are fewer skin creases to worry about.
 Lastly, you’re much less prone to tanning bed rash, as you’re not in contact with the bed itself.

-- Lay down tanning beds is what most people have in mind when thinking of going to a tanning salon.
-You can rest and let your mind wander while getting that brown, good-looking skin you want.
-Given the busy nature of our lives, it can be the only time during the day when one gets a chance to relax and unwind.
-No phones, no distractions for 10 min.
-Tanning sessions like that are a spa-like experience, a treat to one’s self.
+- Lay down tanning beds are what most people have in mind when thinking of going to a tanning salon.
+Aah, relaxation.
+You can rest and let your mind wander while tanning.
+Tanning sessions like that are a spa-like experience, a treat!

-- One problem with lay-down beds is that the tan’s final look might not be as good.
+- One problem with lay-down beds is creasing and unevenness.
 As you rest on the bed, there are points where tanning will be uneven because of the pressure on your skin from the bed.
 UV rays cannot be evenly absorbed, and sometimes small spots in the tan might occur.
-Although newer models have integrated various features like special shoulders and knees tanning to offset that, it can still be an issue.
+Although newer models have integrated various features like special shoulder and knee tanning it can still be an issue.

-- It is also more difficult to get a sunburn in a lay-down bed in connection to the previous point.
-Since UV rays are less intense, it is easier to know when your skin has had too much, and it is time to get out of the bed.
+- You’re less likely to get a sunburn in a lay-down bed.
+Since UV rays are less intense, it is easier to know when your skin has had too much UV light.

-- If you’ve been standing all day, perhaps standing up in the tanning salon for 10-15 minutes is not something to look forward to.
+- If you’ve been standing all day, perhaps standing up in the tanning bed is not something to look forward to.
 Those who are on their feet all day may welcome some relaxing lay-down time.
 It’s what you do on the beach!

 - As mentioned, tanning bulbs in those beds are often more intense.
 So while you will be standing up, you will also be done your session faster.
 People with busy schedules might appreciate that.
-You can come in and out of the tanning salon in 10 minutes or so, leaving enough time to eat, have a coffee and squeeze in a few phone calls during lunch break.
+You can come in and out of the tanning salon in 15 minutes or so!

 They are both equally (un)safe.
 If you have a fear of enclosed spaces, perhaps you will prefer a stand-up bed.
 However, sessions are short in both, and you can always stop if you feel uncomfortable.
 The UV exposure is ultimately similar.